 It’s all about responsibility.

-Clients entrust CLM providers with their contracts, which house sensitive, confidential information.
+Customers entrust CLM providers with their contracts, which house sensitive, confidential information.
 In return, it’s our responsibility as the CLM provider to ensure that we have the necessary security controls in place to protect their data.

-I think there are a lot of SaaS companies that claim to keep data secure, but if you look under the covers, there’s no verification that they are really protecting their clients’ data to an industry standard.
+I think there are a lot of SaaS companies that claim to keep data secure, but if you look under the covers, there’s no verification that they are really protecting their customers’ data to an industry standard.
 Many of these companies create an illusion of control by relying on the controls of their subprocessors, which means nothing if you are lacking risk management, access control, and change management in your own organization.